-Group Name What aspirations for Tukwila's future did you hear?
-Make sure the whole strip become classy looking so it becomes a unique destination for people in the Puget Sound region who want an international experience.
-Better schools - it is too hard for them to handle the amount of diversity.
-Things for kids who live by the Boulevard to do.
-Healthy recreation options that are accessible and affordable.
-Fire and police services not overtaxed by serving Southcenter.
-A place to call the center of Tukwila, a downtown type of place.
-Restore the community events that have been cut because of budget (Tukwila Days).
-Night Out People wanted to see more small business along TIB.
-Against Crime It would be helpful to have a shuttle bus throughout the day to connect them to the Community Center, Mall, shopping areas, and medical appointments.
-Rainbow Trailer Haven They want a park in the area for the kids to play at that is within walking distance.
-They want to be connected to the rest of the City via a shuttle.
-Those who do not have vehicles cannot get to the City services or resources such as City Hall or Community Center.
-They do not feel like the City listens to them because a lot of the residents can't speak English.
-The City needs more bi-lingual employees.
-They want sidewalks along S 152 nd Street.
-Walking along S 152 nd street is very dangerous, especially when people park along the side of the road.
-They want a place where they can sell their wares, a common market.
-Rainbow Heaven Trailer Park To stay in Tukwila.
+- People wanted to see more small business along TIB. - It would be helpful to have a shuttle bus throughout the day to connect them to the Community Center, Mall, shopping areas, and medical appointments. - Rainbow Trailer Haven - They want a park in the area for the kids to play at that is within walking distance. - ► They want to be connected to the rest of the City via a shuttle.
+Those who do not have vehicles cannot get to the City services or resources such as City Hall or Community Center. - ► They do not feel like the City listens to them because a lot of the residents can't speak English.
+The City needs more bi-lingual employees. - ► They want sidewalks along S 152nd Street.
+Walking along S 152nd street is very dangerous, especially when people park along the side of the road. - ▶ They want a place where they can sell their wares, a common market.

+Rainbow Heaven Trailer Park

+- To stay in Tukwila.
 One of the major concerns of the community was that they would be displaced.
 As the community around them becomes more and more beautified, they are concerned there will be redevelopment pressure on the community.
-They asked the City to consider the impacts of any changes on current residents in an effort to minimize displacement.
-Access to services.
+They asked the City to consider the impacts of any changes on current residents in an effort to minimize displacement. - Access to services.
 There are some services that they need better access to, specifically a health center.
-Currently, their closest option in Burien.
-Nearby Park.
+Currently, their closest option in Burien. - Nearby Park.
 They also need a nearby park for their children.
 Many of their housing units do not have outside space for the children to play.
-The closest park, behind Walgreens, has problems with older kids doing drugs.
-Transportation to school.
+The closest park, behind Walgreens, has problems with older kids doing drugs. - Transportation to school.
 The community is not served by a bus stop to Thorndyke Elementary School.
 This was a top issue for some of the parents.

 Group Name What aspirations for Tukwila's future did you hear?
-Southcenter Marketing Partnership More residents with higher incomes.
-More shops that cater to higher income consumers.
-Community feel within the Southcenter area (twinkling lights, banners, planters, feel welcome, seasonal feel such as Leavenworth).
+Southcenter More residents with higher incomes.
+Marketing More shops that cater to higher income consumers.
+Partnership Community feel within the Southcenter area (twinkling lights, banners, planters, feel welcome, seasonal feel such as Leavenworth).
 Walking aspect (more walkable in Bellevue).
 Community events.
 More "small business" feel.
 Southcenter Walkable, pedestrian friendly.
 Rotary Education to help students prepare for their working future.
 Local shoppers transportation "trolley".
 Train station to mall access.
 Diversity in businesses.
 A town center.
 Decent multi-family housing.
 Corridor to transit/train depot.
 Shuttle from light rail to Southcenter area.
 Prestigious event for Tukwila.
-Sustain Tukwila Pool New Regional Aquatic Center in Tukwila.
-Maintain a local pool presence or go for regional aquatic center?
+New Regional Aquatic Center in Tukwila.
+Maintain a local pool presence or go for regional Sustain Tukwila Pool aquatic center?
 People come because it's a community pool.
 Want it near the school and to own the land or perpetual lease.
 Senior housing.
 Additional market, wellness fitness training.
 Grocery Store.
 Beyond TTC and Safeway in McMicken Heights.
 Safe neighborhoods: TIB has gotten worse in the past 5 years: drugs, prostitution, burglaries.
 Good schools.
 Need well-funded schools.
 Leverage the diversity, education is the center for the community.
 Continue to develop community.
 Strengthen partnerships between and investment from businesses, schools, and citizens: TIBAC, Highline School.
 Want Small businesses to succeed: TIB needs a refresh to be clean and welcoming.
 Raise the bar.
-TIBAC New Businesses- like servicesdry cleaners, another grocery store, coffee shop, bakery, entertainment, restaurants, banking.
+TIBAC New Businesses- like services--dry cleaners, another grocery store, coffee shop, bakery, entertainment, restaurants, banking.
 Safer more walkable neighborhoods-sidewalks.
 More co-operation between SeaTac and Tukwila regarding common boundaries.